 Where specified in quotation/tender documentation, suppliers will be required to meet the requirements of Council's Conditions of Contract.
 Practical completion and final payments may not be awarded if these conditions are not met and signed off by Council.
-Council's Conditions of Contract will typically be in line with applicable Australian Standard Conditions of Contract.
+Council's Conditions of Contract will typically be in line with applicable Australian Standard Conditions of Contract for construction and service delivery contracts.